ivankosenko/doc/doc/1.7/reference/reference_lua/debug_facilities.rst

     Assigns the value ``value`` to the local variable with the index ``local`` of the function at level ``level`` of the stack.

+    :param number level: level of the stack
+    :param number local: index of the local variable
+    :param value: value to assign to the local variable
+    :type value: boolean, number, string or userdata

     :return: the name of the local variable or ``nil`` if there is no local variable with the given index; raises an error if ``level`` is